 Is Your Business Ready for the Cloud?
 Consider This Before You Ascend

 When weighing a leap to “the cloud,” business leaders and IT managers are typically enchanted by the convenience, flexibility, and speed this nearly ubiquitous model of digital data storage offers.
-In today’s post-pandemic world, the need for workers and teams to collaborate in real-time while scattered throughout the globe has only fueled the long-growing demand for cloud-based ERP systems.
+In today’s environment, the need for workers and teams to collaborate in real-time while scattered throughout the globe has only fueled the long-growing demand for cloud-based ERP systems.
 According to Gartner, the end-user spending on public cloud services will hit $396 billion by the end of 2021 and swell to $482 billion in 2022, a nearly 22% increase.
 Furthermore, the public cloud currently accounts for less than 17% of all enterprise IT expenditures, but that figure is forecast to exceed 45% in 2026.
 Clearly, the cloud isn’t fading from the horizon any time soon.

 To what do we owe the explosive popularity of the cloud?
 Four main points of attraction have enticed IT decision-makers to convert to cloud-based computing systems: flexibility/scalability, a perceived reduction in overall costs, ease of workflow and collaboration, and most of all, mightier data protection and security.
 But it’s not always clear skies ahead when an organization chooses to take flight and migrate their applications and data from physical, in-house data centers.
 If your business is prepared to ride out the turbulence of digital disruption and ascend to the cloud, read on for some of the most important factors to consider prior to lift off.

 First, let’s talk about the primary benefits of the cloud:

 Scalability and Flexibility